Esma-Deda/Software_Software/README.md

 pip install -r requirements

 3.Explore and use the code files as needed:

--Execute "TheCodeS.py" to fetch protein interaction data and plot the graph.
+a.
+To fetch protein interaction data and plot the graph, execute "TheCodeS.py" in your preferred Python environment.

--Run "TestingS.py" to ensure the correctness of the code through automated tests.
+b.
+For testing the correctness of the code, run "TestingS.py" to perform automated tests.

--Utilize "OOP.py" to apply object-oriented programming concepts for modularity.
+c.
+If you want to apply object-oriented programming concepts for improved modularity, explore and use "OOP.py" which defines classes for various tasks.

-4.To automate the workflow using Snakemake, execute the Snakefile:

-run : snakemake

-Usage:
-1.Clone the repository to your local machine using the following command: git clone https://github.com/Esma-Deda/Software_Software/tree/main

-2.Install the required libraries by running: pip install requests networkx pandas numpy matplotlib

-3.Execute the analysis by running the main.py script:

-Contributing:

-Contributions to this repository are welcome!
-If you find any issues, have suggestions for improvements, or want to add new features, feel free to create a pull request.
-Please follow the existing code style and include relevant tests for new functionalities.
+d.
+If you want to implement logging and debugging features, you can utilize the functionalities provided in "LoggingDebugging.py," which likely contains functions or classes to set up logging configuration, handle messages at different levels (e.g., debug, info, warning, error), and facilitate error tracing during code execution for effective monitoring and issue identification in the protein interaction analysis process.

 License:

 This repository is provided under the MIT License.
 You can find the full license in the LICENSE file.

 Author: